 Overall, Country Financial has average rates and is in good financial standing.
 When we did a deep dive into Country Financial’s customer service and online reputation, we found that the J.D.
-Power 2019 U.S. Auto Claims Satisfaction Study recently ranked the company in second place in customer satisfaction with auto claims.
-Country Financial scored 896 on a 1000-point scale in the study that evaluated responses from over 11,000 auto insurance customers who had submitted a claim in the last six months before participating in the survey.
+Power 2021 U.S. Auto Claims Satisfaction Study recently ranked the company in third place in customer satisfaction with auto claims.
+Country Financial scored 850 on a 1000-point scale in the study that evaluated responses from over 11,000 auto insurance customers who had submitted a claim in the last six months before participating in the survey.
 We believe that the company’s strong rating is an indication that it is committed to treating its customers well and meeting their expectations.

 When it comes to coverage, Country Financial auto insurance has several optional coverage add-ons for purchase that can give you added confidence on the road.

 - The Keeper® new car coverage: If you have a new car less than four model years old that has suffered severe damage, The Keeper insurance coverage will pay for a brand new car of the same make and model.
 Older cars may also be eligible in Arizona.

 - Emergency road service: This coverage provides up to $100 per incident for 24/7 road assistance services, such as towing, lock-out, delivery of fuel or repair parts, and labor.